 It is also worth noting that whilst using these new methods of construction has numerous benefits, the full risks need to be assessed to ensure that any hidden risks are fully understood, as some materials can pose a much greater fire risk than more traditional methods and materials.
 A good risk assessment prior to or in the early stages of the project can identify any risks and appropriate measures can be looked into, this in turn will make your property a more attractive risk when it comes to landlords insurance.

-As a landlord it is your responsibility to disclose all material facts to your insurance provider in order for them to obtain insurance for you.
+As a landlord it is your responsibility to disclose all material facts to your insurance provider in order for them to obtain landlord insurance for you.
 This applies to the construction of the property and it is worth making sure that you are fully aware of what your property is constructed of.
 For example, is the property constructed of more traditional materials such as brick walls with a slate roof, or is the building an oak timber framed building?

 Insurers will use the construction method alongside the materials used in the construction of a landlord’s property to help them to determine the level cover and price for the policy.
 It is important to remember that, as a landlord, failure to disclose the aforementioned information regarding construction could potentially affect your claim, including invalidating your cover should you need to make a claim.